hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 }
 ```

-### 2.2) Checking the existance of the updated key `key1`
+### 2.2) Checking the existence of the updated key `key1`

 Let's query the node to see whether `key1` has been updated.
-The query can be submitted only by `alice` as `bob` is
-no longer in the reader's list of the `key1`.
+The query can be submitted only by `alice` as `bob` is no longer in the readers' list of `key1`.
 No one else can read `key1` including the admin user of the node.
 In this example, we use `alice` to query the key.

 First, compute the alice signature on the request payload.